 Recently, we got some proof of this.
 In January, we published our job search decision tree.
-(See, Is It Time to Seek a New CFO Job?)
 The purpose of the interactive decision tree is to help guide CFOs in answering the question, “Is it the right time in my career for a job switch?”
 Over a month, about 765 readers used the tool, which was constructed in partnership with Korn Ferry.

 The first question the tree asks is, “Are you happy with your job?”